Frank Onyeka: Brentford

 Onyeka signed for newly promoted Premier League side Brentford on 20 July 2021 for an undisclosed fee.
 He made his competitive debut for the club on 13 August, the first matchday of the season, starting in a 2–0 victory against Arsenal; the Bees first ever Premier League win.

 During his first seasons at Brentford, he grappled with securing a regular spot in the first team, often sidelined by injuries, and primarily featuring as a substitute.
 On 7 August 2023, he signed a new four-year contract, keeping him in west London until 2027.
 He scored his first goal for the club on 13 April 2024, helping Brentford to a 2–0 league win over Sheffield United to claim their first win in 10 consecutive Premier League games.

+During a Premier League pronunciations video, he referred to himself as "Frank the Tank".

 Loan to FC Augsburg

 On 30 August 2024, Onyeka signed for Bundesliga club FC Augsburg on a season-long loan.

+Loan to Coventry City

+On 2 February 2026, Onyeka signed for EFL Championship club Coventry City on loan until the end of the season.
+The deal included an obligation to buy Onyeka if Coventry were promoted to the Premier League.
+Onyeka made his debut, starting in a top-of-the-table clash against Middlesbrough, Coventry won 3–1 to move to the top of the Championship.

+Coventry City

+On 29 June 2026, Onyeka joined Coventry City on a permanent transfer.

 International career

 Onyeka received his first call-up for the Nigeria national team on 22 September 2020 for the friendly matches against Algeria and Tunisia in Austria on 5 and 9 October 2020, respectively.
 He made his debut for the national team in a friendly 1–0 loss to Algeria on 9 October 2020.
 He scored his first goal for his country on 16 October 2023, in a 3–2 win over Mozambique.

 Onyeka was a part of the Nigerian team that emerged runners-up at the 2023 African Cup of Nations.
 During the tournament, he started all seven of Nigeria's games.

+On 11 December 2025, Onyeka was called up to the Nigeria squad for the 2025 Africa Cup of Nations.